RenVit318/astro-gmm/README.md

 ### Preparation

 Almost all functions of astroGMM take various parameters as inputs which are assumed to be handled from a single dictionary.
-In /example/ all these named parameters are introduced in 'params_readme.txt' and example parameters as in the paper for RCW120 are given in 'rcw120-params.txt'.
-If using astroGMM one should carefully read through the parameters readme and adjust values accordingly.
+In /example/ all these named parameters are introduced in 'params_readme.txt' and example parameters as in Tiwari et al. (subm. to ApJ) for RCW120 are given in 'rcw120-params.txt'.
+When using astroGMM one should carefully read through the parameters readme and adjust values accordingly.
 The most important parameters are

 - 'hdul_name', 'data_path': These should point to the .fits file relative to the directory from which the script is run
 - 'results_path': Should point towards the directory where fit results and figures will be saved
 - 'rms': RMS noise of the cube
 - 'vel_min' and 'vel_max': Should encompass the window of emission in km/s
 - 'save_txt': Either provide a fitting savename, or can be set to 'none' for dynamic naming.
-- 'num_clusters': Can optimally be determined using the n_input vs n_output method introduced in the paper using the same parameter file and the example script provided as 'ninput-rcw120.py'.
+- 'num_clusters': Can optimally be determined using the n_input vs n_output method introduced in Tiwari et al. (subm. to ApJ) using the same parameter file and the example script provided as 'ninput-rcw120.py'.
 Do this only after you are satisfied with all other parameters.

-For the rest we recommend reading the associated paper and the parameter README.
+For the rest we recommend reading Tiwari et al. (subm. to ApJ) and the parameter README.

 ### Fitting